How the Conventional 97% LTV Mortgage Program Works

 Borrowers must meet certain eligibility requirements to qualify for the 97% LTV Mortgage Program.
 We review the key qualification guidelines below.

-Program guidelines typically require that borrowers have a minimum credit score of 680, although lower score may be permitted under certain circumstance.
+Program guidelines typically require that borrowers have a minimum credit score of 680, although lower score may be permitted under certain circumstances.
 We recommend that you review your credit report and score six months to a year before you start the mortgage process to avoid negative surprises and address potential issues you identify with your credit profile.

 Borrower Debt-to-Income Ratio